Published on Feb 21, 2017 and last reviewed on Aug 03, 2019 - 3 min read

-Sleep is a word that is defined differently to different people.
+Sleep is a word that is defined differently by different people.
 When a human is born, the baby is said to be kept sleeping for 12-15 hours, which is essential for his growth.
-But, as we grow older and older the sleep pattern changes over time, and we end up getting only 5 to 6 hours of sleep every day.
+But, as we grow older and older, the sleep pattern changes over time, and we end up getting only 5 to 6 hours of sleep every day.

 Sleep will always remain of paramount importance for everyone, and everyone should get a minimum of 8 hours of sleep no matter how important is the work next day or how urgent you are supposed to reach your office next morning.